christystarr/ambiguoustaxa/README.md

-Please contact cstarrmeredith@gmail.com for any additional information about running the ambiguous taxa program
+Please contact cstarrmeredith@gmail.com for any additional information about running the ambiguous taxa program The readme file is best viewed by at https://raw.githubusercontent.com/christystarr/ambiguoustaxa/master/README.md as the information below has errors.

 #############################Part 1
 #Instructions: set working directory and put 2 input files in there.
 "Invertsinput.csv","lookup.csv".
 Example files are in the "data" folder on github.
 Column headings must match.